San Pedro, Los Angeles: United States Navy Battle Fleet home port 1919–1940

 In 1888, the War Department took control of a tract of land next to the bay and added to it in 1897 and 1910.
 This became Fort MacArthur in 1914 and was a coastal defense site for many years.
 Woodrow Wilson transferred 200 United States Navy ships from the Atlantic to the Pacific in 1919 when tension arose between the United States and Japan over the fate of China.
 San Diego Bay was considered too shallow for the largest ships, so the battleships anchored in San Pedro Bay on August 9, 1919.
 Local availability of fuel oil minimized transportation costs, and consistently good weather allowed frequent gunnery exercises off the nearby Channel Islands of California.
 The heavy cruisers of the Scouting Force were transferred from the Atlantic to San Pedro in response to the 1931 Japanese invasion of Manchuria.
 By 1934, 14 battleships, two aircraft carriers, 14 cruisers, and 16 support ships were based at San Pedro.
 On April 1, 1940, the Pacific Fleet battleships sailed to Hawaii for annual fleet exercises.
 The battleships remained in the Hawaiian Islands to deter Japanese aggression until the attack on Pearl Harbor.
 The fleet post office, supply depot, fuel depot, degaussing range, ECM repair facility, and naval training schools for small craft, fire fighters, merchant ship communications, and anti-submarine attack remained at San Pedro through World War II; but the battle fleet never returned.

 San Pedro was selected as the final home port of the battleship USS Iowa (BB-61).
 The Iowa now serves as a museum ship and memorial recognizing "the positive contributions of this battleship and its crew at critical moments in American history".

-Fort MacArthur now a sub base of Los Angeles Air Force Base currently serves as privatized housing and administrative annex under the management of Tierra Vista Communities.
+Additionally, the United States Maritime Commission commissioned private San Pedro and Long Beach shipbuilders such as the Calship to build attack transports, Liberty ships, and Victory ships during World War II under the Emergency Shipbuilding Program, including the SS Lane Victory, now a designated a U.S. National Historic Landmark museum ship in San Pedro.

 Geography and climate

-The neighborhood fronts on the Pacific Ocean to the south and is bounded inland by Harbor City and Torrance on the north, Wilmington and Long Beach on the east and Rancho Palos Verdes and Lomita on the west.
+The neighborhood is bordered to the north by the fellow Los Angeles City neighborhood of Harbor City and the city of Torrance, to the east by the Los Angeles City neighborhood of Wilmington and the city of Long Beach, to the south by the Pacific Ocean, and to the west by Rancho Palos Verdes and the city of Lomita.

-Port of Los Angeles

-San Pedro, Wilmington, and Terminal Island are the locations of the Port of Los Angeles.